From Toy Models to Frontier Models

 From Features to Circuits

-The scaling monosemanticity results establish that SAE features are interpretable, causally relevant, and present at scale.
-But individual features alone are not circuits.
-Knowing that a "deception" feature exists does not tell us how the model decides to deceive, or what computations produce that decision.
+The scaling results provide many interpretable latents and selected examples with causal steering effects.
+Individual features are still not circuits.
+Labeling a “deception” latent does not tell us how the model decides to deceive, whether the latent is necessary, or what computations produce its activation.